School attendance and truancy

 If your child is genuinely ill, and there is more than an average level of absence, it may be wise to obtain confirmation that he/she is unfit for school from your GP, or provide evidence of any prescribed medication.

 If the absence appears to result from school-related difficulties and the issue has not been resolved through consultation with the class teacher/form tutor, it will be advisable to contact a senior member of school staff to discuss your concerns to consider how the situation can be resolved.
-It is also possible to contact the EWS for advice on school issues.
+It is also possible to contact the Education Welfare Service for advice on school issues.

 From time to time, pupils can experience problems at school due to: